Basics of Nonprofit Budgeting: A Beginners Guide

 Historical vs. Zero Based Budgeting in a Nonprofit

-There are two primary ways that a nonprofit organization can choose to budget their finances – historical budgeting and zero-based budgeting.
+There are two primary ways that a nonprofit organization can choose to budget its finances – historical budgeting and zero-based budgeting.

 Historical budgeting simply means using the previous year’s budget as a starting point for the coming year’s budget.
 This can have some advantages, as it can be easier to get an idea of what has been spent in the past and can help to predict future spending.